ultraleetj/triaz-wave-alchemy-accessibility-script/README.md

 ## What it does

-- Browse the TRIAZ library by Drum Type → Tag → WAV and assign samples to MIDI notes.
+- Browse the TRIAZ library by Drum Type, Tag, WAV and assign samples to MIDI notes.
 - **15 preset GM-compatible kits**, loaded in one shot (pitched/panned toms, perc, pitch zones).
 - **Quick assign** and **batch import** of selected timeline items.
 - **Tweak** any voice: swap sample, edit parameters, preview, remove.